Defense For Gun And Weapon Offense Charges

 Texas has strict laws on what weapons you can and can’t own and what weapons require a permit.
 Violation of these regulations can result in serious consequences.
-I defend clients who have been charged with serious weapons offenses in Houston and the surrounding areas.
-Some of the common weapons cases I defend clients against involve:
+I defend clients who have been charged with serious weapons offenses in Houston, Richmond and the surrounding areas.
+Some of illegal firearms cases I defend clients against involve:

 - Unlawful carrying of a weapon